swanky-rt/Student-Navigator/assignment-3/InferenceReport.md

 To further validate the privacy strength of my model, I conducted a Membership Inference Attack (MIA) to assess how well the DP mechanism protected sensitive training data from potential leakage.

+#### Other Experiment:
+- Apart from normal MIA threshold we also implemented Yeom Loss-Threshold Attack. (https://arxiv.org/abs/1709.01604)
+- Abadi et al. (2016). talks about DP on image data, we thought it would be a good idea to use a model that has CNN capabilities too.
+So we tried to implement Differential Privacy on a more complex model - **TextCNN** (https://arxiv.org/abs/1408.5882) as it sounded intresting.

 ### Module 1: Hyperparameter Tuning
 Our DP implementation is built using the Opacus library.
 I keep the following component fixed while varying other parameters (the specific configurations for each sweep are documented in the respective README files):